GithHub-Vedant/Responsive-Portfolio-Website/README.md

    - Modify color variables in `assets/css/styles.css`
    - Look for the `:root` section to change the color scheme

-## 📞 Contact

-For any inquiries or feedback, please reach out through the contact form on the website or connect via social media.

 ---------------------------------------------------------------------------------------------

 © 2025 Vedant Ligade.
 All rights reserved.